 See also other information about the work of the Commissioners around Immigration.

-However, records within GRG44/15 are restricted from general public access.
+Most of these records are open for general public access, however, records within GRG44/15 are restricted from general public access.
 You will need to seek permission from the Auditor-General for access records from this series.

 Index to early correspondence relating to colonization 1836 - 1843 (GRG 56/68/2)